Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/Path-traced-materials-Feature.png)

 Path tracing can render the following rasterization engine [Materials](#Material):

 - Lit
 - Layered Lit
 - Unlit
 - Stacklit
 - Fabric
 - AxF

-When path tracing is enabled, objects that use non-HDRP Materials won't appear in the final image.
+When you enable path tracing, objects that use non-HDRP Materials won't appear in the final image.

 <a name="Tools"></a>